-FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT ( DF 1934 TRANSITION REPORT PURSUANT TO SECTION For the quarterly period ended June 30, 2021 OR 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT ( oF 1934 For the transition period fromto Commission file number: 001-36421 urinia Pharmaceuticals In Exact Name of Registrant as Specified in its Charter) c.
-Alberta, Canada (State or other jurisdiction of incorporation or organization) #1203-4464 Markham Street Victoria, British Columbia V8Z 7X8 (Address of principal executive offices) 46-4129078 (I.R.S.
-Employer Identification Number) (Address of principal executive offices) (250) 708-4272 identification Number) Registrant's telephone number, including area code Indicate by check mark whether the registrant (1) has filed all repsuch shorter period that the registrant was required to file such reproducts the such ark whether the registrant has submitted electroper during the preceding 12 months (or for such shorter period). orts), and (2) has been subject to such filing requirements for ctronically every Interactive Data File required to be submi the past 90 days.
-Yes ⊠ No □ tted pursuant to Rule 405 of Regulation S-T (§232.405 of this Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer," "accelerated filer," "smalle Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the standards provided pursuant to Section 13(a) of the Exchange Act d for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ lo 🗵 Indicate the number of shares outstanding of each of the registr common shares outstanding. ant's classes of common shares, as of the latest predictable date.
-As of August 4, 2021, the registrant had 128,395,927 of Securities registered pursuant to Section 12(b) of the Act: Title of each class Common shares, no par value Trading Symbol AUPH Name of exchange on which registered The Nasdaq Global Market LLC
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION For the quarterly period ended September 30, 2021 OR 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36421 urinia Pharmaceuticals In Exact Name of Registrant as Specified in its Charter 1 Alberta, Canada (State or other jurisdiction of incorporation or organization) #1203-4464 Markham Street Victoria, British Columbia V8Z 7X8 46-4129078 (I.R.S.
+Employer (Address of principal executive offices) (250) 708-4272 Identification Number) Registrant's telephone number, including area code Indicate by check mark whether the registrant (1) has filed all repsuch shorter period that the registrant was required to file such re Indicate by check mark whether the registrant has submitted el chapter) during the preceding 12 months (or for such shorter period to the chapter) during the preceding 12 months (or for such shorter period to the chapter) during the preceding 12 months (or for such shorter period to the chapter) during the preceding 12 months (or for such shorter period to the chapter) during the preceding 12 months (or for such shorter) and the chapter (a) and the chapter (b) are the chapter (b) and the chapter (c) are the chapter (c) and the chapter (c) are the chapter (c) and the chapter (c) are t ports), and (2) has been subject to such filing requirements for extronically every Interactive Data File required to be submoded that the registrant was required to submit such files).
+Ye r the past 90 days.
+Yes ⊠ No □ itted pursuant to Rule 405 of Regulation S-T (§232.405 of this i ⊠ No □ Indicate by check mark whether the registrant is a large acceler definitions of "large accelerated filer," "accelerated filer," "small Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the standards provided pursuant to Section 13(a) of the Exchange Ac od for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No ⊠ Indicate the number of shares outstanding of each of the registracommon shares outstanding. ant's classes of common shares, as of the latest predictable of ate.
+As of November 2, 2021, the registrant had 129,670,345 of Securities registered pursuant to Section 12(b) of the Act: Title of each class Common shares, no par value Trading Symbol AUPH Name of exchange on which registered The Nasdaq Global Market LLC